 - Criminal charges that were dismissed but are still within the statute of limitations

-Criminal records that can be expunged include:
+Criminal records that are eligible for expunction include:

 - Arrests where your name is accidentally recorded